 HERNANDO’S RECYCLING PROGRAM

-When you participate in curbside recycling your recyclables are picked up every Friday.
-Each participating household receives two bins, one for plastic, metal and glass, and one for paper and cardboard.
+When you participate in curbside recycling your recyclables are picked up every week.
+Each participating household receives 1 – 95 gallon, blue cart with a green lid to place recyclables.
+No sorting required.

 WHAT CAN BE RECYCLED?